jacobecox/templates/rabbitmq/versions/1.0.0/README.md

 ### Accessing RabbitMQ

 Workloads are allowed to access Rabbitmq based on the `firewallConfig` you specify.
-You can learn more about in our [documentation](https://docs.controlplane.com/reference/workload#internal).
+You can learn more about it in our [documentation](https://docs.controlplane.com/reference/workload#internal).

 #### Option 1: